Aspire0ne/MCDP-downloads/README.md

 # MCDP-downloads
-This is a public repository for the MCDP project.
-Only code that is meant to be public will be releases here.
+This is a public repository for the MCDP project - only releases will be updated here.
-Someday in the near future the project is going to be all public, I'm working on it.